Last Updated on September 21, 2021

 1. Start by Learning About Your Audience

 Where is your prospect at now?
 What are their challenges?
 What are they trying to accomplish?
 What else are they considering?
 What does their ideal solution look like?
+Whatever you can’t uncover from research you’ll need to ask during your call or presentation.

 These are all things you need to know, because it’s absolutely vital to…